 Sound starts with the strings and good sound needs strings that aren’t weighed down by gunk.
+Keeping your guitar clean and in good condition not only helps it to sound better, but can also help to maintain its value, too.
 I hope this article has highlighted how to prolong the life of your guitar strings and provided you with a ‘tone’ of options to get the job done.
 The right tools make it simple to get into the habit of maintain your instrument, which will save you a lot of money in the long run.

 You can also learn more about guitar strings from our full guide.

 By the way, if you liked this post you should check out some of our guide to choosing the best guitar cleaning kit, as well as our other string related content, like our guide on how to restring an acoustic guitar, our guide to recycling guitar strings, and the story behind the guitar center string club!